-Here are more details to help you enjoy the 2021 edition of the Travelers Championship.
+Here are more details to help you enjoy the 2022 edition of the tournament once known as the Insurance City Open.

 Tournament: Travelers Championship